HM Prison Pentridge: Panopticons

-In 2014, archaeological work in the former prison grounds led to the discovery of three rare panopticons (named after the 1791 prison design of British philosopher and social reformer Jeremy Bentham) located near the A and B Divisions that were built of bluestone in the 1850s.
-The first uncovered and excavated was to the north of A division.
-The circular design, with walls coming out from the centre, created wedge shaped 'airing yards' where prisoners would be permitted access for one hour per day without coming into contact with each other.
+Following its closure and during conservation work in 2014, archaeologists discovered three rare panopticons (Note: Named after the 1791 prison design of British philosopher and social reformer Jeremy Bentham.) in the former prison grounds, located near the A and B Division buildings.
+Built of bluestone in the 1850s, the first panopticon uncovered and excavated was to the north of A Division and was relatively intact.
+The circular design, with walls coming out from the centre, created wedge shaped 'airing yards' where prisoners would be permitted daily access for an hour, without coming into contact with other prisoners.
 The panopticons fell out of use, due to prison overcrowding, and were largely demolished in the early 1900s.
-The footings of the first panopticon that was excavated and uncovered is located to the north of A Division and remains relatively intact.
-The excavation and uncovering of the other two panopticons next to B Division only revealed the remains of its rubble footings.
+The excavation and uncovering of the other two panopticons next to B Division revealed the remains of its rubble footings only.